The Vagabond King (1956 film)

-The Vagabond King is a 1956 Paramount Pictures musical film directed by Michael Curtiz and starring Kathryn Grayson, Rita Moreno, Sir Cedric Hardwicke, Walter Hampden, Leslie Nielsen, and Maltese singer Oreste Kirkop in his only feature film role.
+The Vagabond King is a 1956 American musical film directed by Michael Curtiz and starring Kathryn Grayson, Rita Moreno, Sir Cedric Hardwicke, Walter Hampden, Leslie Nielsen, and Maltese singer Oreste Kirkop in his only feature film role.
+It was produced and distributed by Paramount Pictures.
 It is an adaptation of the 1925 operetta The Vagabond King by Rudolf Friml.
 Hampden plays King Louis XI.
 Mary Grant designed the film's costumes.

 Plot

-In fifteenth century France, King Louis XI (Walter Hampden) is besieged in Paris by Charles, Duke of Burgundy, and his allies.
+In fifteenth-century France, King Louis XI (Walter Hampden) is besieged in Paris by Charles, Duke of Burgundy, and his allies.
 Even within the city, Louis' reign is disputed.
 The irreverent, persuasive beggar poet François Villon (tenor Oreste Kirkop) commands the loyalty of the commoners.

 Louis goes in disguise to a tavern to see what sort of a man this poet is.
 Villon reveals he has no love for the king.
 Afterward, Louis sees Thibault, his provost marshal, meeting in that very place with Rene, an agent of the Duke of Burgundy.
 Thibault shows Rene a list of those in Paris who are prepared to overthrow Louis.
 However, Villon, who has a grudge against Thibault, engages his enemy in a sword fight, during which the incriminating document falls on the floor and is picked up by Louis.
 The duel is stopped by the city guard.
 Louis reveals himself and has Villon and his companions thrown into the dungeon.
 Thibault, however, gets away.

 Later, Villon is brought to the king in his unusual garden; the trees bear the bodies of hanged traitors.
 Louis proposes to let him live, as the new provost marshal, until the Duke of Burgundy is driven away.
-When Villon turns him down, the king sweetens his offer by including time with Catherine de Vaucelles (Kathryn Grayson), a beautiful noblewoman Villon has fallen in love with and the lives of his friends.
+When Villon turns him down, the king sweetens his offer by including time with Catherine de Vaucelles (Kathryn Grayson), a beautiful noblewoman Villon has fallen in love with, and the lives of his friends.
 Villon accepts, and is introduced to Catherine as "Count François de Montcorbier" from Savoy.
 Rumor reaches her through her maid, Margaret, that she is to marry the count.
 She is puzzled at first, then becomes furious when she realizes who her betrothed really is.
 When she berates Villon for playing a horrible joke on her.
 He cannot convince her that his love is sincere, while she cannot persuade him that the king is a great man.